grafana/mimir/docs/sources/mimir/migration-guide/migrate-from-cortex.md

 ## Generate the configuration for Grafana Mimir

-[`mimirtool`]({{< relref "../operators-guide/tools/mimirtool.md" >}}) provides a command for converting Cortex configuration to Mimir configuration that you can use to update both flags and configuration files.
+The [`mimirtool config convert`]({{< relref "../operators-guide/tools/mimirtool.md#config" >}}) command converts Cortex configuration to Mimir configuration.
+You can use it to update both flags and configuration files.

 ### Install mimirtool